bsv-blockchain/wallet-toolbox/docs/monitor.md

 ###### Property onTransactionBroadcasted

-This are hooks for a wallet-toolbox client to get transaction updates.
+These are hooks for a wallet-toolbox client to get transaction updates.

 ```ts
 onTransactionBroadcasted?: (broadcastResult: sdk.ReviewActionResult) => Promise<void>